hssharadga/hssharadga.github.io/lab-equipment.md

 <p>
-  My research lab is equipped with high-performance hardware and software to support AI, and large-scale Optimization research.
+  My research lab is equipped with high-performance hardware and software <br>
+  to support AI, and large-scale Optimization research.
 </p>
 <hr style="margin: 20px 0;">